-Cyberattack at MGM Resorts expected to cost casino giant $100 million
+Data breach at MGM Resorts expected to cost casino giant $100 million

 MGM has “no evidence” that the hackers and criminal actors have used this data to commit account fraud or identity theft Hornbuckel said, noting that the company will also reach out to impacted consumers via email and offer free identity protection and credit monitoring services.
 “We regret this outcome and sincerely apologize to those impacted,” he added.

-In Thursday’s filing with the Securities and Exchange Commission, MGM said it believes that September’s cybersecurity attack will have a negative impact on its third-quarter financial results, particularly in Las Vegas — but minimal impact in the fourth quarter and operational results for the year.
+In Thursday’s filing with the Securities and Exchange Commission, MGM said it believes that September’s data breach will have a negative impact on its third-quarter financial results, particularly in Las Vegas — but minimal impact in the fourth quarter and operational results for the year.

 In addition to the estimated $100 million loss on adjusted property earnings before interest, taxes, depreciation, amortization and rent for its Las Vegas Strip resorts and other regional operations, MGM expects to incur charges totaling less than $10 million covering one-time expenses like legal fees and technology consulting.

-MGM wasn’t the only casino giant to see a cybersecurity breach last month.
-Caesars Entertainment disclosed that it was hit by a cyberattack Sept.
-7. The Reno-based company said that its casino and online operations were not disrupted.
+MGM wasn’t the only casino giant to get hit by hackers last month.
+Caesars Entertainment disclosed a Sept.
+7 cyberattack.
+The Reno-based company said that its casino and online operations were not disrupted.

 Caesars was widely reported to have paid $15 million of a $30 million ransom sought by a group called Scattered Spider for a promise to secure the data.
 According to a Thursday report from The Wall Street Journal, which cited a unnamed person familiar with the matter, MGM refused to pay hackers’ September ransom demand.

+MGM did not immediately respond to The Associated Press’ request for further comment.

-Beyond the casino world, Clorox also disclosed a cybersecurity attack recently — noting the company identified “unauthorized activity” on some of IT systems back in August.
+Beyond the casino world, Clorox disclosed a cyberattack recently — noting the company identified “unauthorized activity” on some of IT systems back in August.
 The maker of bleach and other household products says the attack has caused wide-scale disruption of operations, including notable product shortages and order processing delays.

 In a Wednesday announcement, Clorox said that its net sales are expected to fall between 23% and 28% for the first quarter of 2024.